- Vitamin A is an antioxidant found in a variety of foods, including leafy greens, liver meats, fish and certain fruits and vegetables.

 Topical vitamin A for acne scars

-Topical forms of vitamin A could help to heal acne scars in addition to lesions and breakouts.
-In one study, 79% of patients who applied retinol to their acne scars reported that their scars flattened during treatment.
+Topical forms of vitamin A could help heal acne scars in addition to lesions and breakouts.
+In one study, 79% of patients who applied retinol to their acne scars reported a flattening during treatment.

 Oral Vitamin A for Acne

-Certain scientific research on oral vitamin A has revealed that OTC vitamin A supplements may not help acne.
-However, contrasting research suggests that it may be effective.
+Some scientific research on oral vitamin A determined that OTC vitamin A supplements may not actually help acne.
+However, contrasting research suggests that maybe it can.

 Vitamin A-Derived Oral Prescriptions for Acne